Blower Door Test in Lumberton township, NJ

 Why Do I Need A Blower Door Test?

-Following the IECC guidelines, NJ and many local jurisdictions require blower door test on newly built or renovated residential dwellings.
+NJ and local city codes follow the IECC (International Energy Conservation Code), which mandates blower door tests on residential buildings after construction or renovation.
 Our certified technicians assist home builders, contractors, and homeowners with blower door test in Lumberton township, NJ to meet energy requirements and wrap up permit approvals.
-You might also need a duct leakage test if HVAC systems or ducts are positioned outside the property’s thermal envelope.
+A duct leakage test is often required whenever ducts or HVAC units are found outside the building’s thermal envelope.
 Learn more about energy code compliance.

 How To Pass A Blower Door Test: